Sr. Grants Specialist

 About the job

-Founded in 1936, the National Wildlife Federation has grown into America's largest and most trusted grassroots conservation organization with 52 state/territorial affiliates and more than six million members and supporters, including hunters, anglers, gardeners, birders, hikers, campers, paddlers, and outdoor enthusiasts of all ages and stripes.
-The mission of the National Wildlife Federation is to unite all Americans to ensure wildlife thrive in our rapidly changing world.
-We advance this mission through programming focused on conserving wildlife, restoring habitats and waterways, expanding outdoor opportunities, connecting children with nature, advancing environmental justice, and addressing the causes and consequences of climate change.
+Founded in 1936, the National Wildlife Federation (NWF or Federation) is America's largest and most trusted grassroots conservation organization with 52 state/territorial affiliates and more than six million members and supporters, including hunters, anglers, gardeners, birders, hikers, campers, paddlers, and outdoor enthusiasts of all stripes.
+The Federation's mission is to unite all Americans to ensure wildlife thrive in our rapidly changing world through programming focused on conserving wildlife, restoring habitats and waterways, expanding outdoor opportunities, connecting children with nature, and addressing the causes and consequences of climate change.

 Principal Duties (major areas of responsibility):

-- Manages and tracks all government grants and other restricted revenue sources within the assigned Program portfolio which includes:
+- Manages and tracks assigned USG grants within the assigned Program portfolio which includes:

-Responsible for the coordination between Program, Philanthropy, and Finance departments in preparing and reviewing budget proposals for grants.
-Provide ongoing financial compliance related guidance and training for staff.
-Responsible for financial compliance for all assigned donor agreements once grant funds have been secured by monitoring all revenue and expenses, including reviewing allowable costs, related to grant funded programs.
+Responsible for financial management issues for assigned USG funded grant awards.
+Responsible for providing ongoing financial compliance related guidance and training for staff.
+Oversee multiple subgrantees financial compliance, monitoring and training.
+Monitors all revenue and expenses, including reviewing allowable costs, related to federally funded grant programs.
 During the annual budgeting process, manages the restricted revenue portion of the new budget by communicating with Philanthropy, Finance and program managers to accurately reflect known and anticipated restricted revenue sources.

 Monitors appropriate financial and reporting systems, such as Infor CloudSuite, iBudget (a web-based budget and reporting system) and Airtable, to ensure accurate and up-to-date information.
 Serve as point person to review, code, and track all grant revenue and monitor such expenses for programs.
 Ensure highly accurate and timely monthly reprojections are completed in iBudget in the monthly closing process.
 Manages year-end process of recording and reconciling revenue with program staff and Finance.
 Coordinate with the Director of Finance and other team members to ensure year-end journal entries are prepared accurately and timely.